-Microcrystalline wax and paraffin wax may both come from petroleum, but they behave very differently.
-Microcrystalline is softer, more flexible, and sticks better — great for detailed work and rust prevention.
+Microcrystalline wax and paraffin wax, although derived from petroleum, exhibit distinct behaviours.
+Microcrystalline is softer, more flexible, and adheres better, making it great for detailed work and rust prevention.
 Paraffin is harder and more brittle, ideal for things like sealing, coating, or sliding stuck drawers.

 Composition and Production: How They’re Made